Buyer’s Remorse Explained: What It Is and Tips for Avoiding It

 What Is Buyer’s Remorse?

 Buyer’s remorse is, quite simply, the feeling of regretting a purchase.
-It may be that you spent too much (i.e., the feeling you get in January when you review your holiday expenses) or because what you bought wasn’t quite as awesome as you thought (i.e., the feeling you get when your new boots give you blisters).
+It may be that you spent too much (i.e., the feeling you get in January when you review your holiday expenses) or because what you bought wasn’t quite as awesome as you thought (i.e., the feeling you get when your sneakers give you blisters).

 Buyer’s remorse is usually the effect of a certain level of cognitive dissonance, which is what happens when you have two competing and incompatible thoughts at the same time.
-For example, if you really want a new pair of headphones, and the ones you like are on sale, but you know you’ve already gone over budget for this month and simply can’t afford them, no matter how good the price is.
+For example: You really want a new pair of headphones, and the ones you like are on sale, but you know you’ve already gone over budget for this month and simply can’t afford them, no matter how good the price is.
 That can be an example of cognitive dissonance.
 If you go ahead and purchase the item, there’s a good chance that you’ll experience buyer’s remorse.

 Examples of Buyer’s Remorse